zsLiu2003/zsliu2003.github.io/index.md

 <figure class="gl-page-background gl-float-right gl-image-box" style="text-align: center;"><img src="assets/images/photo1.png" alt="A photo of J. Doe" width="160" height="185" style="max-width: 160px;" /></figure>

-I’m a senior student in the School of Cyber Engineering at Xidian University.
-I am also an incoming Ph.D. student at the [Department of Computer Science and Engineering](https://cse.hkust.edu.hk/), Hong Kong University of Science and Technology (HKUST), supervised by [Prof. Dongdong She](https://cse.hkust.edu.hk/~dongdong/).
+I am the first year Ph.D. student at the [Department of Computer Science and Engineering](https://cse.hkust.edu.hk/), Hong Kong University of Science and Technology (HKUST), supervised by [Prof. Dongdong She](https://cse.hkust.edu.hk/~dongdong/).

+My research focuses on the intersection of AI for Security and Security for AI.
+On the AI for Security side, I leverage large language models (LLMs) and other machine learning techniques to detect and analyze security vulnerabilities in AI agents and traditional software systems.
+On the Security for AI side, I investigate methods to safeguard LLMs themselves, addressing challenges such as watermark robustness, privacy leakage, and prompt injection attacks.

-I had a wonderful research experience from 2023-10 to 2024-7 with [Prof. Xinlei He](https://xinleihe.github.io/) and [Prof. Tianshuo Cong](https://tianshuocong.github.io/).
-During my undergraduate, I spent wonderful years in the excellent [309-lab](https://xdu-309lab.github.io/archives.html).
+I work with with [Prof. Xinlei He](https://xinleihe.github.io/) and [Prof. Tianshuo Cong](https://tianshuocong.github.io/) from 2023.10 to 2024.7.
+During my undergraduate, I spent years in the [309-lab](https://xdu-309lab.github.io/archives.html).
 I can be reached at <span id="_eml" class="gl-eml">ang.sagapo at gmail dot com</span>, [google scholar](https://scholar.google.com/citations?user=8fY3920AAAAJ&hl=zh-CN), [github](https://github.com/zsLiu2003).

 <!--[bio][protect]